 - The fiber in chia seeds may help to lower bad cholesterol and slow down digestion, which can prevent blood sugar spikes and promote a feeling of fullness

-- High intake of omega-3 fatty acids from seafood and plants may reduce the risk of cardiovascular mortality.
+- High intake of omega-3 fatty acids from seafood and plants may reduce the risk of cardiovascular death.

 - Plant sources rich in omega-3 fatty acids, specifically alpha-linolenic fatty acids may reduce risk factors of sudden cardiac death in women.

-Hemp is originated in Central Asia.
-It is cultivated as early as 2800 BCE.
+Hemp originated in Central Asia, is cultivated as early as 2800 BCE.
 The edible hemp seeds contain about 30% oil and a good source of protein, fiber, and magnesium.
 Three tablespoons of hemp seeds contain around 10g of protein.

 Benefits of hemp seeds are: